 Encaustic art is about using molten wax as a creative medium.
 Electricity means that temperature controlled tools enable far easier working of the wax paint medium than that which our ancestors had to master.
-And in this current version of the world the encaustic arts can span all ability levels, from complete beginner, through the crafts and hobby arts and on into the finest of fine arts.
+The genre of encaustic arts can span all ability levels, from complete beginner, through the crafts & hobby arts & on into the finest of fine arts.
 Generally the encaustic art product line uses heated tools to melt & apply the wax block colours onto card or other surfaces.
 Thin application means a rigid support is generally not necessary & fusing occurs during the application process.
 There are Starter Sets for working with iron and wax.

-encaustic.com has a number of areas and facilities to help you understand the encaustic medium in its many forms.
-There are videos, step by step methods for simpler work and a shop for the encaustic art range of products.
-The waxes in the encaustic art range or formulated with waxes and pigments only and do not contain resins of any type (resin wax formulations often contain 85% beeswax + 15% damar.
+encaustic.com has a number of areas & facilities to help you understand the encaustic medium in its many forms.
+There are videos, step by step methods for simpler work.
+The waxes in the encaustic art range are formulated with waxes and pigments only & do not contain resins of any type – resin wax formulations often contain 85% beeswax + 15% damar.
 Resin wax is often applied as hot wax (molten) with cold tools (usually brushes) onto a rigid surface.
 It needs fusing with a heat source to meld the layers of applied wax together properly.
 Resin Wax information in the Archive.

 Starting encaustic art is as simple as deciding to start and then getting hold of the iron, the wax colours, some cards and a place to work.
 Even your very first card experiment could be something that you cannot bear to part with!